Kerhonkson, New York: Local sports

 Kerhonkson has hosted a baseball Little League, Indian Valley Little League, since 1953.
 Indian Valley won the 2017 District 16 championship, defeating Rondout Valley Little League.
 More recently Indian Valley removed its longtime mascot, Chief Wahoo, from signs, shirts, hats, website, and Facebook for its racial insensitivity.

 The local swim team, the Kerhonkson Barracudas, are based out of the Kerhonkson Elementary School pool and compete against other local teams in the summer.

 Local services

 The Kerhonkson Fire Department is on Main Street near where the railroad used to be.
 It has a social hall that holds meetings of local organizations, dinners, and parties.

 The Kerhonkson-Accord Volunteer Ambulance Corp is along Route 209 and provides first aid service for both Kerhonkson and Accord.

 Education

 The CDP is in Rondout Valley Central School District.
 Kerhonkson Elementary School is one of two elementary schools in the Rondout Valley Central School District.
+Kerhonkson is served by Rondout Valley High School in Accord, New York.